The following information and guidelines have been prepared for

 are a licensed Amateur Radio operator, live in the Phoenix, Arizona

-area, and would like to be a W7ASC volunteer, please complete the
+area, and would like to be a W7ASC volunteer, please do the following.

 If you are a "winter visitor" in the Phoenix area, please